Khan232001/CS4348.501_Project3/devlog.md

 **End of Session Reflection:**
 I successfully inserted multiple key/value pairs into the root node, preserving sorted order.
 The insert function reads the root, updates it in memory, and writes it back to disk.
 Tomorrow I’ll add node-splitting logic.

+## 2025-05-03 17:45

+**Thoughts So Far:**
+The tree now allows inserting into a single leaf node, but we need true B-Tree behavior: splitting full nodes and managing multiple levels.
+I’ll implement root splitting today, followed by recursive splits in child nodes.

+**Plan:**
+- Detect when the root is full
+- Allocate two new child nodes from the root’s contents
+- Promote the middle key to a new root
+- Adjust `insert()` to allow recursive insert into children

+**End of Session Reflection:**
+Root node splitting works!
+The tree now supports a second level.
+This required adjusting insert logic, maintaining sorted keys, and correctly writing nodes to disk.
+I’ve laid the foundation for recursive insertion into child nodes, which comes next.